Tuchel has Mount to thank for draw at Southampton - but where are Chelsea's match-winners? | Goal.com

 Consequently, fans are entitled to ask the question: where are all Chelsea's supposed match-winners?

 The game at St Mary's should temper some of the unrealistic expectations suddenly surrounding Stamford Bridge.
-Chelsea aren't suddenly on an unstoppable ascent towards the top of the Premier League table just because they replaced Frank Lampard with Tuchel in late-November.
+Chelsea aren't suddenly on an unstoppable ascent towards the summit of the Premier League table just because they replaced Frank Lampard with Tuchel in late-January.

 The goal may have come against the run of play but it was an undeniable example of how a high-pressing team can hurt Chelsea, particularly when they switch off for a split-second at the back and in midfield, as they are still prone to do.